This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Use oxygen as directed:

 You may need extra oxygen if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
-Ask your healthcare provider before you take off the mask or oxygen tubing.
+Ask your healthcare provider before you stop using the oxygen.
 Do not smoke and stay away from others that smoke when you are using oxygen.

 Follow up with your oncologist as directed: